Logo

 From 1980 to 1985, Brigitte Bardot had a live-in relationship with French TV producer Allain Bougrain-Dubourg.

-On 28 September 1983, her 49th birthday, Brigitte Bardot took an overdose of sleeping pills or tranquilizers with red wine.
+On 27 September 1983, the eve of her 49th birthday, Brigitte Bardot took an overdose of sleeping pills or tranquilizers with red wine, then wandered out to the beach, where she was later pulled from the surf.

 Brigitte Bardot had to be rushed to the hospital, where her life was saved after a stomach pump was used to evacuate the pills from her body.